God Eater 3: Development

-Marvelous replaced Shift as the game's developer since Bandai Namco wanted to create a new game that is very different from its predecessors.
+Marvelous replaced Shift as the game's developer since Bandai Namco wanted to create a game that significantly differed from its predecessors and partnered with Bandai Namco Studios to develop the game.
 The game's introduction sequence was created by Japanese animation studio Ufotable.
 Unlike previous entries in the series, the game was not designed for handheld platforms.
-The game was released for PlayStation 4 in Japan on December 13, 2018, and worldwide for the PS4 and Microsoft Windows on February 8, 2019, with a release for Nintendo Switch on July 12.
+The game was released in Japan for PlayStation 4 on December 13, 2018, worldwide for PlayStation 4 and Microsoft Windows on February 8, 2019, and for Nintendo Switch on July 12.

 Reception

 Japanese gaming magazine Famitsu awarded the game a score of 32/40.
 On PlayStation 4, the game received "mixed or average reviews" according to review aggregator Metacritic.
-GameSpot Ginny Woo enjoyed the game's characters and story, but criticized for the game's difficulty curve.
+GameSpot Ginny Woo enjoyed the game's characters and story, but criticized the game's difficulty curve.
 On IGN, David Jagnaeux praised the game for its combat calling it: "An exciting take on the Monster Hunter formula, even if its lackluster story and somewhat unvaried content keep it from being the best it could be".